Category Archives: Web Application Development

 ls

-How to Manually Install PHP 7.4 for Windows Server 2019
+How to Manually Install PHP 7.4 on Windows Server 2019

 Motivation:

-You want to prepare a PHP or WordPress development environment in Windows.
+• You want to deploy a PHP application or WordPress on Windows Server 2019.

 Solution: